Dr. Kraemer Bulldogs and French Bulldogs Specialist

-I am asked frequently, HOW, WHY, and WHEN did I become interested in the bulldogs and French bulldogs breeds?
-The short answer might surprise you; I did not graduate from a bulldog school nor did I complete board certification in bulldog medicine & surgery, those programs don’t exist.
+The short answer might surprise you: I did not graduate from a bulldog school, nor did I complete board certification in bulldog medicine and surgery; those programs don’t exist.

 SO CAL BULLDOG RESCUE (SCBR)

 I knew little about the breed until 15~ years ago.
-On that day a nice person walked into a veterinary practice that I managed and asked to speak to the Dr. in charge.
+On that day, a nice person walked into a veterinary practice that I managed and asked to speak to the Dr. in charge.
 His name was Gilbert, though most of you know him as “Skip”.
-Skip just started a new bulldog rescue he named “So Cal Bulldog Rescue” (SCBR) and was in desperate need of a veterinarian that could provide his rescue shelter and medical care.
-The hospital owner who was not a vet was adamantly against it, he had dealings with rescues in years past which did not turn out well.
+Skip just started a new bulldog rescue he named “So Cal Bulldog Rescue” (SCBR) and was in desperate need of a veterinarian who could provide his rescue shelter and medical care.
+The hospital owner, who was not a vet, was adamantly against it; he had dealings with rescues in years past that did not turn out well.

 That good deed turned out to be the best decision of my career and the most rewarding one.
-Bulldog rescue became a part of my practice, I got to care for some of the most amazing survivors of the worse kind of abuse and neglect, and I had the privilege to take part in their physical and mental healing and see them adopted into a loving caring new home.
-I was also fortunate to form long-term relations with the rescue volunteers, adopting families and fostering caretakers.
+Bulldog rescue became a part of my practice.
+I got to care for some of the most amazing survivors of the worst kind of abuse and neglect, and I had the privilege to take part in their physical and mental healing and see them adopted into a loving, caring new home.
+I was also fortunate to form long-term relationships with the rescue volunteers, adopting families, and fostering caretakers.

 In the following days and weeks, I was examining more bulldogs and French bulldogs than I have had in my entire career.

-I founded vet4bulldog.com and started publishing articles, photos, and videos with an emphasis on bulldog prevention, care and maintenance, which I made the centerpiece of my teachings.
+He founded vet4bulldog.com and started publishing articles, photos, and videos with an emphasis on bulldog prevention, care, and maintenance, which he made the centerpiece of my teachings.

 V4B BULLDOG & BULLDOG THERAPEUTICS

-I also realized that if a bulldog owner were to master my bully maintenance philosophy, I would need to provide him or her a toolbox of practical @home solutions that includes preventive, inexpensive, easy-to-implement, and safe therapeutic aids.
+He also realized that if a bulldog owner were to master my bully maintenance philosophy, he would need to provide him or her with a toolbox of practical @home solutions that includes preventive, inexpensive, easy-to-implement, and safe therapeutic aids.